 For MDS patients who are unable or prefer not to travel to a conventional appointment: one to one video consultations online

-Professor David Bowen and Leeds Teaching Hospitals are pleased to announce the start of a new service for patients who would like a specialist MDS consultation but who are unable to, or prefer not to travel to Leeds for a conventional clinic appointment.
+Professor David Bowen and Leeds Teaching Hospitals are pleased to announce a new service for patients who would like a specialist MDS consultation but who are unable to, or prefer not to travel to Leeds for a conventional clinic appointment.

-This will be a brand new type of NHS service opening for MDS patients, in April 2019, for online clinical consultations with one of the main MDS specialists in the UK, Professor David Bowen, from the MDS Centre of Excellence in Leeds.
+This is a brand new type of NHS service opening for MDS patients, for online clinical consultations with one of the main MDS specialists in the UK, Professor David Bowen, from the MDS Centre of Excellence in Leeds.

-Video consultations will be available from April 2nd 2019, generally on Wednesdays but with some flexibility.
+Video consultations are available, generally on Wednesdays but with some flexibility.

 Who is it for?

-This service will be very similar to the standard referral request for an “Additional opinion”, or second opinion at an MDS Centre of Excellence.
+This service is very similar to the standard referral request for an “Additional opinion”, or second opinion at an MDS Centre of Excellence.